hdocmsu/hdocmsu.github.io/_pages/resume.md

 ---
-layout: page
+layout: about
 permalink: /resume/
 title: resume
-description: updated December 10, 2021
+description:
 nav: true
+social: true # includes social icons at the bottom of the page
 ---

 <center>